visgl/deck.gl/docs/api-reference/geo-layers/h3-hexagon-layer.md

 * `false`: The layer chooses the mode automatically.
 High-precision rendering is only used if an edge case is encountered in the data.
 * `true`: always use high-precision rendering.

+##### `lowPrecision` (Boolean, optional)

+* Default: `false`

+Used to draw a large number of hexagons efficiently.
+Forces `H3HexagonLayer` to use low-precision instanced drawing by assuming that all hexagons within the current viewport have the same shape as the one at the center of the current viewport.
+The discrepancy is usually too small to be visible for resolutions higher than 5.

+Possible values:

+* `false`: The layer chooses the rendering mode automatically.
+* `true`: Forces low-precision drawing regardless of resolution of the data and other factors.
+Has a priority over `highPrecision` property.

+##### `resolution` (number, optional)

+* Default: `-1`

+Resolution of the data.
+It's possible to save some initialization time by passing the resolution, especially for larger datasets.
+Values other than `-1` indicates that the data has only one resolution.

+Possible values:
+* `-1`: Indicates that the resolution is unknown and should be calculated.
+* `[0, 15]`: Valid h3 resolution.

+##### `hasPentagon` (boolean | null, optional)

+* Default: `null`

+By passing non-null `hasPentagon` property it's possible to save some initialization time, especially for larger datasets.

+Possible values:

+* `true`: Indicates that the data contains at least one h3 index which represent a pentagon.
+* `false`: Indicates that all h3 indices in the data represent hexagons.
+* `null`: Indicates that it's unknown whether all h3 indices represent hexagons.
+In such case `hasPentagon` property will be calculated for resolution 0.

 ##### `coverage` (Number, optional) ![transition-enabled](https://img.shields.io/badge/transition-enabled-green.svg?style=flat-square")